mcarton/rust-derivative/doc/cmp.md

 # Enumerations

-Unfortunatelly, there is no way for derivative to derive `PartialEq` on enumerations as efficiently as the built-in `derive(PartialEq)` [yet][discriminant].
+Unfortunately, there is no way for derivative to derive `PartialEq` on enumerations as efficiently as the built-in `derive(PartialEq)` [yet][discriminant].